Anglesey: Human

+Other settlements include Cemaes, Pentraeth, Gaerwen, Dwyran, Bodedern, Malltraeth and Rhosneigr.

 Coastal path

 The coastline is classed as an Area of Outstanding Natural Beauty, with many sandy beaches, notably along its east coast between Beaumaris and Amlwch and west coast from Ynys Llanddwyn through Rhosneigr to the bays around Carmel Head.
 The north coast has sharp cliffs with small bays.
 Anglesey Coastal Path outlining the island is 124 mi long and touches 20 towns and villages.
 The starting point is St Cybi's Church, Holyhead.

 Economy

 Tourism is now the major economic activity.
 Agriculture comes second, with local dairies being some of the most productive in the region.

 Major industry is restricted to Holyhead (Caergybi), which until 30 September 2009 supported an aluminium smelter, and the Amlwch area, once a copper mining town.
 Nearby stood Wylfa Nuclear Power Station and a former bromine extraction plant.
 With construction starting in 1963, the two Wylfa reactors began producing power in 1971.
 One reactor was decommissioned in 2012, the other in 2015.

 Anglesey has three wind farms on land.
 There were plans to install tidal-flow turbines near The Skerries off the north coast, and for a major biomass plant on Holy Island (Ynys Gybi).
 Developing such low-carbon-energy assets to their full potential forms part of the Anglesey Energy Island project.

 When the aluminium smelter closed in September 2009, it cut its workforce from 450 to 80, in a major blow to the island's economy, especially to Holyhead.
 The Royal Air Force station RAF Valley (Y Fali) holds the RAF Fast Jet Training School and 22 Sqn Search and Rescue Helicopters, both units providing employment to about 500 civilians.
 RAF Valley is now the 22 Sqn Search and Rescue headquarters.

-The range of smaller industries is mostly in industrial and business parks such as Llangefni and Gaerwen, notably an abattoir, fine chemical manufacturing, and factories for timber production, aluminium smelting, fish farming and food processing.
+The range of smaller industries is mostly in industrial and business parks such as Llangefni and Gaerwen.
 The island is on one of the main road routes from Britain to Ireland, via ferries from Holyhead on Holy Island to Dún Laoghaire and Dublin Port.